Beat (app)

-Beat operates a taxi and ride-hailing mobile app for smartphones and other mobile devices.
-Beat's headquarters are located in Athens, Greece.
-About 90 percent of the company’s ride-booking activity is in Latin America, where more than 250,000 drivers work with the app.
+Beat operated a taxi and ride-hailing mobile app for smartphones and other mobile devices.
+Beat's headquarters were located in Athens, Greece.
+About 90 percent of the company’s ride-booking activity was in Latin America, where more than 250,000 drivers work with the app.

-Beat is currently available in Greece, Chile, Peru, Mexico and Argentina.
+Beat ceased operations globally in 2022.

 Background

 Formerly known as Taxibeat, the company was founded in 2011 by Nikos Drandakis and Nikos Damilakis in collaboration with associates, Kostis Sakkas and Michael Sfictos.
 The ride-hailing service was acquired by MyTaxi in February 2017, and was soon renamed to Beat.
 MyTaxi is a subsidiary of the automotive manufacturer Daimler AG.

 Today the company is part of the FREE NOW group, the ride-hailing joint venture of BMW and Daimler.